Cosmian/anonymization-ui/README.md

 ## Start application locally

 ```
+cd frontend
+npm install
 npm run dev
 ```

-Then open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+Then open [http://localhost:4173](http://localhost:4173) to view it in the browser.

 ## Start application using Docker